The iPhone 7 is set to launch soon, and I can’t be more underwhelmed.

 - Home button replaced with non-clicking touch sensor with haptic feedback

-- Antenna bands removed from the back of both models for cleaner look
+- Antenna bands removed from the back of both models for a cleaner look

-- Two new colours: dark black and piano black (latter in limited quantities for 256GB model); space grey colour option ended
+- Two new colors: dark black and piano black (latter in limited quantities for the 256GB model); the space gray color option has been discontinued.

 It’s important to note that these features were reported for the iPhone 7, which was released in 2016.

 Is this enough to make you buy the new iPhone?